Free Trial

 #2.
 User Experience and Taxonomy

-Site architecture and the structure of your site are integral for SEO and the search experience, too.
+Site architecture and the structure of your site are integral for SEO and the search experience.

 For example, when planning the site’s architecture, you want product pages to rank for long-tail keywords with transactional or commercial intent.
-This way, potential customers can discover your brand and products through organic search easily.
+This way, potential customers can easily discover your brand and products through organic search.

 Long-tail keywords attract customers that are almost at the end of the search funnel.
 As a result, a greater percentage of them will be likely to buy from you.